afska/gba-link-connection/README.md

 - `LINK_WIRELESS_ENABLE_NESTED_IRQ`: to allow `LINK_WIRELESS_ISR_*` functions to be interrupted.
 This can be useful, for example, if your audio engine requires calling a VBlank handler with precise timing.
   - This won't produce any effect if `LINK_WIRELESS_PUT_ISR_IN_IWRAM` is disabled.
 - `LINK_WIRELESS_USE_SEND_RECEIVE_LATCH`: to alternate between sends and receives on each timer tick (instead of doing both things).
 This is disabled by default.
 Enabling it will introduce a bit of latency but also reduce _a lot_ the overall CPU usage.
 It's enabled in the `LinkWireless_demo` example, but disabled in the `LinkUniversal_*` examples.
 - `LINK_WIRELESS_TWO_PLAYERS_ONLY`: to optimize the library for two players.
 This will make the code smaller and use less CPU.
 It will also let you "misuse" `5` bits from the packet header to send small packets really fast (e.g. pressed keys) without confirmation, using the `QUICK_SEND` and `QUICK_RECEIVE` properties.
+When this option is enabled, the `maxPlayers` constructor parameter will be ignored.

 ## Methods

 - Most of these methods return a boolean, indicating if the action was successful.
 If not, you can call `getLastError()` to know the reason.
 Usually, unless it's a trivial error (like buffers being full), the connection with the adapter is reset and the game needs to start again.
 - You can check the connection state at any time with `getState()`.
 - Until a session starts, all actions are synchronous.
 - During sessions (when the state is `SERVING` or `CONNECTED`), the message transfers are IRQ-driven, so `send(...)` and `receive(...)` won't waste extra cycles.
-The synchronous method that can be called during a session is `serve(...)`, which can be used to update the broadcast data.
+The only synchronous method that can be called during a session is `serve(...)`, which can be used to update the broadcast data.

 Name | Return type | Description
 --- | --- | ---